ci-w/IndividualProject/notes/evaluation_results.md

 Have some Ukrainian young people who cannot read the English instructions, so require additional assistance.

 ### Engagement with tool
-Was viewing using a browser plugin that automatically turns webpages to darkmode, for personal accessibility reasons.
+Was viewing using a browser plugin that automatically turns webpages to dark mode, for personal accessibility reasons.
 No problems with the site were found with this during the experiment.
 Was also using a screen reader/word highlighter.
 Said that the projects were the sort of things they'd do at their makerspace.
 Other than filing, which presents a health hazard - microplastics in lungs.
 Also stay away from resin printers - if not cured properly you will get a resin allergy.
-Need to make it alot more clearer when a profile has been successfully created.
+Need to make it a lot more clearer when a profile has been successfully created.
 P3 had issues with this, ended up creating the profile twice.

 Says automated syllabus is the most standout thing.
 Would maybe like if there was a way to filter the list of projects for the end project selection.
 Similar things together.
 Or just alphabetical.
-Doing something that displays on the projects page if its current achieveable.
+Doing something that displays on the projects page if its current achievable.
 Or if its not, a suggestion of what other project to do first.

 Last bit that wasn't transcribed:
 Duplo is slightly more obscure than Lego so maybe people won't know about it.
-Maybe have a little i next to it and it shows a picture of a duplo box or someone holding it.
+Maybe have a little image next to it and it shows a picture of a duplo box or someone holding it.